-In submitting this report to the All Parties Conference which appointed this Committee.
-Terms of Reference we consider it necessary at the very outset to draw attention to the fact that our instructions were to frame a constitution providing for the establishment of full responsible government.
-The reasons which have led us to interpret these instructions as a direction to sollow the model of self-governing dominions are explained in Chapter I. It will be observed that in the body of the report we have made no distinction between "responsible government" and the "dominion form of government" and have throughout presumed that they mean one and the same thing.
-Our terms of reference do not call upon us to make out a case for responsible government for the obvious reason that so far as the Conference was concerned there was no necessity for doing so.
+In submitting this report to the All Parties Conference which appointed this Committee, Terms of reference we consider it necessary at the very outset to draw attention to the fact that our instructions were to frame a constitution providing for the establishment of full responsible government.
+The reasons which have led us to interpret these instructions as a direction to follow the model of self-governing dominions are explained in Chapter I. It will be observed that in the body of the report we have made no distinction between "responsible government" and the "dominion form of government" and have throughout presumed that they mean one and the same thing.
+Our terms of reference do not call upon us to make out a case for responsible government for the obvious reason that so far as the conference was concerned there was no necessity for doing so.
 There certainly are those among the parties represented in the Conference who put their case on the higher plane of complete independence but we are not aware of any who would be satisfied with anything lower than full dominion status.
-On the assumption that India is to have the status of a member of the British Commonwealth of Nations there is scarcely any difference of opinion between one section or another of political It may be safely premised that the greatest common factor of agreement among the well recognised political parties in India is that the status and position of India should in no case be lower than that of the selfgoverning dominions such as Canada, Australia.
-South Africa or the Irish Free State.
-In one word the attainment of dominion status in not viewed as a remote stage of our evolution but as the next immediate step.
+On the assumption that India is to have the status of a member of the British Commonwealth of Nations there is scarcely any difference of opinion between one section or another of political India.
+It may be safely premised that the greatest common factor of agreement among the well recognised political parties in India is that the status and position of India should in no case be lower than that of the selfgoverning dominions such as Canada, Australia, South Africa or the Irish Free State.
+In one word the attainment of dominion status is not viewed as a remote stage of our evolution but as the next immediate step.
 That being so it would in ordinary circumstances be unnecessary for us to justify the basis of our recommendations.

-But certain false issues have recently been raised in official circles with a view to defeating or delaying the establishment of any form of responsible government in India.
-It is quite likely that the arguments of these critics will be repeated in different forms from different quarters.
+But certain false issues have recently been raised in official circles with a view to defeat False Issues or delay the establishment of any form of responsible government in India.
+It is quite peated in different forms from different quarters.
 We have therefore considered it desirable to dispel the clouds that have gathered round the main issue in this introduction to our report.
 These arguments may be summarised as follows:-

-- 1. That responsible government does not necessarily mean dominion status and may fall short of it. - 2.
-That Parliament does not stand pledged to dominion status. - 3.
+I. That responsible government does not neces-

+- 2. That Parliament does not stand pledged to dominion status. - 3.
 That the problem of minorities and the absence of the necessary social conditions are obstacles in the working of a system of full responsible government. - 4.
 That we are incapable of defending ourselves. - 5.
 That the problem of Indian States has not been solved. - 6.
 That there is a feeling of uneasiness prevailing in European commercial circles and the services.